Yuanhang Zhang

 prof_pic.jpg

-Boosting AI with physics, and understanding physics with AI.
+Revolutionizing AI with physics, unraveling physics with AI.

 Note: If you’re checking out my published work, my name is spelled “Yuan-Hang Zhang” there.